learning-at-home/hivemind/docs/user/quickstart.md

  for the experts as they appear in the computation graph.

 By default, the experts will automatically update their parameters with one step of SGD after each backward pass.
-This allows you to quickly run training using a mixture of local and remote layers:
+This allows you to quickly run training using both local and remote layers:
 ```python
 # generate dummy data
 x = torch.randn(3, 512)